jaredpalmer/formik/README.md

 export default withFormik(MyForm);
 ```

-You can also skip a step and immediately invoke (i.e. "curry") Formik instead of assigning it to a variable.
+You can also skip a step and immediately invoke Formik instead of assigning it to a variable.
 This method has been popularized by React Redux.
 One downside is that when you read the file containing your form, its props seem to come out of nowhere.

 ```js
 import React from 'react';